 If your Audi has Start/Stop button you will need to press the Start button without pressing the brake pedal.

 Allow the OBD2 scanner to turn on and connect to your Audi Engine Control Unit (ECU).

-Audi CEL Repair Cost
+Audi Check Engine Repair Cost